-The George Washington University (GW) is located in Washington, D.C., with one campus in the heart of the city and another in a northwest residential neighborhood.
+The George Washington University (GW) is located in Washington, D.C., with our main campus in the heart of the city and a second undergraduate campus in a northwest residential neighborhood.
 We’re blocks from the White House, the National Mall, and other D.C. institutions.
 GW students benefit from our location, with enriched academic, social, and professional experiences for students in every major.

 Start Your Journey to GW